Best portable blenders 2025 – lightweight and travel-friendly buys

 Reasons to avoid

-If you've got space for a countertop blender, but portability is your priority, the Beast Blender is a standout choice.
-We were impressed by its power and the ribbed blending vessel that doubles as a sleek, leak-resistant bottle.
-It's perfect for taking smoothies, water infusions, or iced tea to the gym, office, or wherever life takes you.
+If you've got the space and budget for a countertop blender, but portability remains top priority, the Beast Blender is a fantastic choice.
+We were impressed by its power and the ribbed blending vessel that doubles as a sleek bottle.
+It's nice for taking smoothies, water infusions, or iced tea to the gym, office, or wherever life takes you.
+However, it's worth noting that the ribs are trickier to clean than in other models – which can get annoying for everyday use.

 See our full review of the Beast Blender for more details.